AngelMunoz/Bix/README.md

 // define routes for this application let routes =
+    // check the Cloud flare Worker sample/tempalte to see other router options
+    // basic, giraffe, and saturn like
     Router.Empty
     |> Router.get("/", authenticateOrRedirect >=> Views.Landing)
     |> Router.get ("/login", authenticateOrRedirect >=> Views.Login)